Crimes like identity theft, credit card fraud and other Internet-based

 someone you already do business with, such as your bank.

-Security Number, PIN, Login User ID, Password, Account
+Number, PIN, Login User ID, Password, Account Number, Debit Card

-NEVER send you an email that claims that we are updating
+send you an email or text message that claims we are updating our

-our files or your accounts nor threaten that your
+files on your accounts; nor threaten that your account is in

-account is in jeopardy if you do not update your account
+jeopardy if you do not update your account information

 As a customer of Windsor Federal Savings, the security of your